-While visiting the Facebook pages of one of my fellow bloggers, who just happens to be from Grand Rapids, MI like me, I came across one of her posts that caught my interest.
-It listed a bunch of symptoms, which I happen to be dealing with, and mentioned that candida could be the cause.
+Years ago, I came across something that caught my interest.
+While visiting the Facebook pages of one of my fellow bloggers, who just happens to be from Grand Rapids, Michigan, like me, I came across one of her posts that hit home for me.

 I remember studying candida back in dental school.
 It can lead to a white coating in people’s mouths and tongues, commonly known as thrush.
 It can also cause yeast infections.
-I, however, am not plagued by either of those, so I never even considered that I could have an issue with it.
+I, however, not being plagued by either of those, never even considered that it could be causing me issues.

 Seeing all of the symptoms together, though, made me curious.